ai-mcpx/mcpx.jenkins/README.md

 - Probe failed: `Cannot run program "/var/jenkins_home/.local/bin/mcpx-cli": error=2`
   - mcpx-cli is not installed at that path on the controller.
 Options:
-    - Install mcpx-cli on the controller at `/var/jenkins_home/.local/bin/mcpx-cli`, or update Global "CLI Path" to a valid controller path
+    - Install mcpx-cli on the controller at the configured path, or update Global "CLI Path" to a valid absolute path (e.g., `/home/jenkins/.local/bin/mcpx-cli`)
     - Alternatively, configure your job with a label to run on an agent where mcpx-cli is installed and set the job-level "CLI Path" to the agent's absolute path (e.g., `/home/jenkins/.local/bin/mcpx-cli`).
 For freestyle projects, the plugin prefers the job's labeled agent for Refresh/Probe when available
+    - **Important**: Use absolute paths (starting with `/`) instead of paths with `~` in the CLI Path configuration

 - Parameter value is null or empty in pipeline execution
     - Ensure the parameter is properly defined in the Jenkinsfile using the correct `$class` name